nidhaloff/simple_logging/README.md

 **HOW_TO_USE**

-the Simplest way to use the PETP_logging in my point of vue is when you copy the logging.ini and the logs.py locally in your Project. then you ll have to import the create_logger function in the logs.py in every Module of your Project and simply call the function create_logger to create a custom logger for that Module.
+the Simplest way to use the Simple_logging in my point of vue is when you copy the logging.ini and the logs.py locally in your Project. then you ll have to import the create_logger function in the logs.py in every Module of your Project and simply call the function create_logger to create a custom logger for that Module.
 The function take a name and a Path as Parameters.
-The best Practice is that the Name should be set to the __name__ special variable which will be set to the module name at run name and this way every logger will be set to a meaningfull name from your Project, However the Developer can also define a name when it makes Sense for him to do that.
+The best Practice is that the Name should be set to the __name__ dunder variable which will be set to the module name at run name and this way every logger will be set to a meaningfull name from your Project, However the Developer can also define a name when it makes Sense for him to do that.
-Now the Path Variable is the Path of the Configuration file in your Project, you can look in this Repository I uploaded some Tests to test and show the Functionality and the way to use the PETP_logging.
+Now the Path Variable is the Path of the Configuration file in your Project, you can look in this Repository I uploaded some Tests to test and show the Functionality and the way to use the Simple_logging.

-another way to use the PETP_logging is to copy the Configuration File in your Project and call this in every Module:
+another way to use the Simle_logging is to copy the Configuration File in your Project and call this in every Module:
 ```
 logging.config.fileConfig(path_to_config_file, disable_existing_loggers=False) # here you call the configurations
 your_logger = logging.getLogger(__name__)   # here is the creation of your custom module logger